A topic from the subject of Experimentation in Chemistry.

 Main Concepts:

 Exothermic reactions occur when the products have lower energy than the reactants.
 This excess energy is released into the surroundings as heat.
+Examples include combustion reactions (like burning fuel) and many neutralization reactions.

 Endothermic reactions occur when the products have higher energy than the reactants.
 Heat is absorbed from the surroundings to provide the energy required for the reaction.
+Examples include the decomposition of calcium carbonate and many reactions involving dissolving salts in water.

 Calorimetry is used to measure the energy changes in chemical reactions.
 A calorimeter is a device that measures the temperature change of a substance as a reaction occurs.
+The temperature change is then used to calculate the heat transferred, which is related to the enthalpy change of the reaction.

-Experiment: Exploring Energy Changes in Chemical Experiments
+Experiment: Exploring Energy Changes in Chemical Reactions

 Introduction